Table of Contents

 Zeus provides another bubbling option for owners that want to keep the splashing down.
 Their BPA-free plastic bowl holds 200 ounces that gurgle up from the center, providing the sound of flowing water without creating a mess.
 The elevated surface eases neck strain on older dogs.
 You get a single circular filter you change out monthly.
 And it’s easy to clean.

-So what are the downsides?
-You can’t adjust the flow of the water the way you can with other automatic water bowls for dogs.
+The downsides?
+You can’t adjust the water flow the way you can with other automatic water bowls for dogs.
 This power cord also features a sharp angle, so keep a close watch on it.
 And there’s no anti-microbial coating on the plastic.

 Best Gravity-Style Automatic Water Bowls for Dogs